-Alumni Coliseum in Richmond, Kentucky, opened in 1963, and has a capacity of 6,500.
-It is currently home to Eastern Kentucky University's men's and women's basketball teams, as well as EKU's women's volleyball team.
+Alumni Coliseum, otherwise known as Paul S. McBrayer Arena, is located in Richmond, Kentucky, and opened in 1963.
+The venue has a capacity of 6,500, and is currently home to Eastern Kentucky University’s men’s and women’s basketball teams, as well as EKU’s women’s volleyball team.
 The court itself is named after Paul McBrayer, a former EKU basketball coach.
 The venue is unique, in that its ceiling is made entirely of wooden beams, and is believed to be the largest such ceiling in existence.

 While Alumni Coliseum does not offer a ton of choices at its concessions stands, there is more than enough variety to suit most tastes.

 Food options include chicken sandwiches, tacos, burgers, hot dogs, brats, and pizza; these items range in price from $3.50 to $4.75.
 Snack options include popcorn, chips, candy, nachos, soft pretzels, peanuts, cookies, and Dippin’ Dots, which cost between $1 and $4.
 The food quality is actually fairly good for a sports stadium, especially the burgers (simple, but tasty).

 Drinks available at Alumni Coliseum include all of the basics, such as bottled soda (Pepsi products), bottled water, Gatorade, coffee, and hot cocoa, all of which cost $2.50 to $3.
 No alcohol is sold here, as the venue is located on a college campus.

 There are two types of concessions stands at Alumni Coliseum – the main ones are permanent, and the others are just plastic tables set up in the concourse.
 The tables only take cash, so if you specifically want a burger, cookies, or Dippin’ Dots, make sure you bring some cash.
 But all of the other items can be purchased from the main stands, which take cards.